kwozyman/rhcos-edge-demo/README.md

 wifi-container
 ```

-In order to pull the NetworkManager component for configuring wireless NICs, we are including package `NetworkManager-wifi`, with it's 1.36 (`1.36.*`) version.
+In order to pull the NetworkManager component for configuring wireless NICs, we are including package `NetworkManager-wifi`, with it's 1.36 (`1.36.*`) version at the time of writing.
 This, of course, pulls a lot of dependencies with all the kernel drivers and firmware packages needed.
 To see the complete list, you can use the `depsolve` command:

 ```
 $ composer-cli blueprints depsolve wifi-container
 ```

+[Managing repositories](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/composing_a_customized_rhel_system_image/managing-repositories_composing-a-customized-rhel-system-image) explains how to add packages from a custom repository.

 Container for Edge creation
 ---